brandontlocke/GreekRomanTexts/index.md

 - [Zipped corpus](https://github.com/brandontlocke/GreekRomanTexts/tree/master/corpus.zip)

 ## About the texts
-All texts taken from the Internet Ancient History Sourcebook: https://sourcebooks.fordham.edu/Halsall/ancient/asbookfull.asp
+All texts taken from the [Internet Ancient History Sourcebook](https://sourcebooks.fordham.edu/Halsall/ancient/asbookfull.asp).
+It includes all of the English-language texts hosted by IAHS that are either *Greek Philosophers* or *Roman Thinkers*.

 Large introductory paragraphs (from translated editions) have been removed, but some paratext remains.